cdemwell/informed-patient/informed-patient/references/evidence-hierarchy.md

 "Statistically significant" means the result probably isn't due to random chance.
 But it doesn't tell you how *big* the effect is.
 A medication might have a statistically significant effect on pain but only reduce it by 0.3 points on a 10-point scale — real, but maybe not worth the side effects.
 Always ask: how *much* did it help?

 ### Number needed to treat (NNT)
 How many people need to take a treatment for one person to benefit.
+A higher NNT indicates that treatment is less effective.
 NNT of 2 = very effective (treat 2 people, 1 benefits).
 NNT of 100 = modest (treat 100 people, 1 benefits beyond what would happen without treatment).
 Useful for putting treatment benefits in perspective.

 ### Base rates
 How common a condition actually is in the relevant population.
 Rare conditions are still rare even when your symptoms match.
 This isn't a reason to dismiss the possibility.
 It's a reason to consider the more common explanations too and let the evidence guide you.